RedisLabs/redislabs-docs/content/platforms/pcf/_index.md

 aliases: /rs/getting-started/pcf/
          /platforms/pcf/installing-pcf/
 ---
-This topic describes how to install and configure Redis Enterprise for Pivotal Cloud Foundry (PCF).
+This topic describes how to install and configure Redis Enterprise for Pivotal Platform.

-## Install Redis Enterprise for PCF
+## Install Redis Enterprise for Pivotal Platform

 1. Sign in to PivNet and download the product file from [Pivotal Network](https://network.pivotal.io/products/redis-enterprise-pack) to your local machine.